-5.1 Where it is necessary to make a Compulsory Purchase Order and this is subsequently confirmed in favour of the Council, the Council would seek to dispose of the property by tender, auction, or private treaty.
+5.1 Where it is necessary to make a Compulsory Purchase Order and this is subsequently confirmed in favour of the Council, the Council would usually seek to dispose of the property by tender, auction, or private treaty.
 The property would be sold with the condition that the property is brought back to a required standard of repair within a specified time limit.
 This will also apply to any negotiated acquisitions.

-6.0 Financial Implications
+6.0 Financial implications

-- 6.1 In the event of an acquisition the costs can be met from the approved Housing General Fund capital budget of £626,000 capital budget for the Empty Property Strategy.
-The subsequent sale of the property would result in a capital receipt, ring-fenced to finance future purchases through the Empty Property Strategy.
-Any revenue costs incurred between purchase and sale, for example security measures, must be met from current private sector housing budgets. - 6.2 The owner of the property has been served with a Section 215 Notice of the Town and Country Planning Act 1990 to tidy the land/ buildings.
-This has not been complied with and it will therefore not be necessary to pay the additional statutory 7.5% compensation payment. - 6.3 Bringing empty properties back into use attracts New Homes Bonus to the City Council and could result in additional council tax revenue.
-[JM/18032109/C]
+- 6.1 In the event of an acquisition, the costs can be met from the approved capital budget for of £626,000 for the Empty Property Strategy.
+The subsequent sale of the property would result in a capital receipt ring-fenced to finance future purchases through the Empty Property Strategy.
+Any non-capital costs incurred between purchase and sale, for example security measures, must be met from current private sector housing budgets. - 6.2 As the Notice under Section 215 of the Town and Country Planning act 1990 has not been complied with, the additional statutory 7.5% compensation payment will not be applicable in this case.

+6.3 Bringing empty properties back into use attracts New Homes Bonus to the City Council and will result in additional council tax revenue.
+[JM/180402019/L]